 For its new mission NASA will send a robot to the surface of Titan, the moon of Saturn strongly indicated as a planet inhabited by life forms.

-A quadcopter the size of a car, with tools capable of identifying organic molecules, is scheduled for launch in 2026 with expected arrival in 2034.
+A quadcopter the size of a car, with instruments capable of identifying organic molecules, is scheduled for launch in 2026 with an expected arrival in 2034.

 Why Titan?

-Titan is the only planet in our solar system to have a dense atmosphere.
+Titan is the only planet in our solar system to have a thick atmosphere.
 It is smaller than Mercury and has a very different geography from Earth's.

-From the surveys made in recent years, it appears to host large mountains, vast oceans (probably trapped under ice sheets) and an atmosphere saturated with methane.
+From surveys carried out in recent years, it appears to host large mountains, vast oceans (probably trapped under icy sheets) and an atmosphere saturated with methane.

-"It has all the ingredients needed to host life forms," says Lori Glaze, director of NASA's planetary science division.
+“It has all the ingredients necessary to host life forms,” says Lori Glaze, director of NASA's planetary science division.

 The complex carbon chains on Titan are critical to many biological processes, and are bricks similar to those that evolved to build life on Earth.

-Dragonfly, this is the name of the flying robot, it will give us "the opportunity to discover these processes, and the conditions that probably already harbor life forms," Glaze continues.
+Dragonfly, this is the name of the flying robot, it will give us “the opportunity to discover these processes, and the conditions that likely already harbor life forms,” Glaze continues.

 New Frontiers for new goals

-The one on Titan is the fourth mission NASA as part of the "New Frontiers" program, which aims to finance "low cost" space exploration projects (so to speak: below one billion dollars each).
+The one on Titan is the fourth mission NASA as part of the "New Frontiers" program, which aims to finance "low cost" space exploration projects (so to speak: below a billion dollars each).

 The first three missions